CelineDknp/VISSOFTArtifact/README.md

 var2 := DiffDrawer with: var1.
 (var2 drawIndividual: RSCanvas new) open.
 ```
 >Note: Since the data from Raincode and their client is confidential, in this image you will only find the *.dot* files needed as input for our tool, in an obfuscated version (real rule names have been replaced by Rule1, Rule2,...).
-Therefore, the image you get will differ slightly from what you see in the paper.
+Therefore, the graphs you'll get will differ slightly from what you see in the paper.

 Finally, if you want to explore further and see graphs that were not shown to the engineers or in our paper, you can either:
 - Take the above two pieces of code and replace the filenames ("OFCB376.COB" in the example) by other names that you can find in the "FullData" folder (shortcut available on the desktop for ease of use).
 A worthy mention would be the file "PRCP905.COB" that, in its fused version, produces a single fused node (outlier mentionned in our metrics)